kosarekn/QBS103/Lectures/QBS103_IntrotoR.md

 # Creating A Count Matrix

-Once sequencing is completed on your experiment you will be provided a count matrix with sample names across the top of your text file and gene names down the left hand side.
+If you are producing RNA-seq data, once sequencing is completed on your experiment you will be provided a count matrix with sample names across the top of your text file and gene names down the left hand side.
 This file is used for downstream processing.
 Today, we will be creating a count matrix of our own to familiarize ourselves with vectors and data frames.
 We will begin by generating a matrix with 10 columns and 10 rows of random numbers between 0 and 10.

 First we create a vector of numbers from 0 to 10: